xiaopv/xiaopv.github.io/_teaching/2025-spring-mat143.md

  12. I can model a situation in business and economics context with appropriate quadratic functions and interpret the solution.
  13. I can model a situation in business and economics context with appropriate exponential functions and interpret the solution.
  14. I can model a situation in business and economics context with appropriate logarithmic functions and interpret the solution.
- 15. I can use linear programming method to find the optimal value of a linear function subject to constriants in business and economics context.
+ 15. I can use linear programming method to find the optimal value of a linear function subject to constraints in business and economics context.
  16. I can find simple interests when given enough relevant information and interpret the solution.
  17. I can find compound interests when given enough relevant information and interpret the solution.
- 18. I can find the future values of annuities and use it to solve related application problem, and intepret the solution.
+ 18. I can find the future values of annuities and use it to solve related application problem, and interpret the solution.
- 19. I can find the present values of annuities and use it to solve related application problem, and intepret the solution.
+ 19. I can find the present values of annuities and use it to solve related application problem, and interpret the solution.
- 20. I can find the regular payments required to amortize a debt and the amount that can borrowed for a speficied payment, as well as developing an amortization schedule.
+ 20. I can find the regular payments required to amortize a debt and the amount that can borrowed for a specified payment, as well as developing an amortization schedule.

  You are strongly encouraged to download and print a [copy](https://files.xiaopv.com/learninggoalsbusmath.pdf) of the learning goals to record your grade.